Cambodia was one of the most beautiful countries I’ve ever been to but it also has a dark secrets.

 The Ghosts of Christmas Eve

-One of the best places in Cambodia that is incredibly popular are the killing fields.
-It’s kind of sad in a way isn’t it?
-It’s sad that we turn our genocides and the most unimaginable pain into tourist attractions – almost as a form of entertainment.
+As I was exploring the killing fields, I couldn’t help thinking about how it’s sad that we as humans turn genocides and the most unimaginable pain into tourist attractions – almost as a form of entertainment.
 But there was nothing entertaining about this particular tour.
-It did however, give me an education I would never forget.
+It did, however, give me an education I would never forget.

-And let’s be clear: I really didn’t want to come here when I first came to Cambodia.
+Let’s be clear: I really didn’t want to come here when I first came to Cambodia.
 After all, who wants to spend their holiday learning about gruesome killings and torture?
-Everyone kept telling me how it was one of the best places in Cambodia – but I just didn’t think that seeing a real-life rendition of the rocky horror show would be enjoyable to me.
-That stuff really gets to me, so it was with some trepidation and resignation that I found myself going to the genocide museum after speaking with other backpackers in the country.
+Everyone kept telling me how I had to go and see it but I just didn’t think that seeing a real-life rendition of the rocky horror show would be enjoyable to me.
+That stuff really gets to me, so it was with some trepidation and resignation that I found myself going to the genocide museum.

-I didn’t know much about the Cambodian killing fields before I visited them on Christmas Eve.
+I didn’t know much about the Cambodian killing fields before I visited them.
 All I knew was that it represented a dark time in Cambodia’s history when they were violently taken over by the ultra communist party Khmer Rouge, under the dictatorship of Pol Pot.

 Their genocidal and brutal killing spree lasted for three years and resulted in the deaths of 1.5 to two million people between 1975 to 1979, when nearly a quarter of Cambodia’s population were slaughtered.
 The Khmer Rouge forced Cambodians to relocate to labour camps in the countryside, where mass executions, forced labour, physical abuse, malnutrition, and disease were prevalent.